-It’s officially summer and the staggering statistics are out: Eight drowning deaths have been reported along North Carolina’s coast in the past month.
-The cause of six of them?
+It’s officially summer and the staggering statistics are out: In 2020, seven people drowned in the North Carolina surf.
+The cause of three of them?
 Rip currents.

 Safe Kids Chairman, Mike Causey, Offers Water Safety Tips